 - Optimally timed training before, during and after the study to ensure continuity of support.

-- Virtual, in-person or hybrid training approach to meet your specific needs delivered as a four-course series or an abridged two-course program.
+- Virtual, in-person or hybrid training approach to meet your specific needs delivered as one full course of four modules OR one abridged course of two modules.

 - A user-friendly online interface that includes a learner community portal with resources and tools, a learner forum and mobile gaming designed to increase learner retention.